UPDATED: February 2018

-Around mid way through the testing period I decided to try increasing the sensitivity level of the pebble from “normal” to the next level higher just to test the limits and see if I could silence the snoring faster.
-Unfortunatly, the increase in sensitivity was too much and the pillow spent most of the night activated by the slightest sound.
+Around midway through the testing period I decided to try increasing the sensitivity level of the pebble from “normal” to the next level higher just to test the limits and see if I could silence the snoring faster.
+Unfortunately, the increase in sensitivity was too much and the pillow spent most of the night activated by the slightest sound.
 I ended up returning the sensitivity back to “normal”.

 Not surprising, the same results continued night after night.
 Any snoring that did occur was quickly silenced and was quiet enough not to wake my wife.

 By day 9 I had received an email from Nora informing me that I had been assigned a “sleep coach” who would help to answer any questions that I may have.
 By this point, I was already familiar with the using the Smart Nora and was experiencing satisfactory results, so I did not have to use this service (sorry Sean).